-Note: Those rankings were given out on the basis, if when not including Hobbit, Lord of the rings and The Dark Knight series as a separate franchise.
+Note: Those rankings were given out on the basis when not considering Hobbit series, Lord of the rings trilogy and The Dark Knight series as separate franchises.
 Thus so certain website references and their rankings may vary from the above list.

 That’s it.
 Thanks for coming back.
 I do hope, I will repeat the same next year.
 I really appreciate if you give away your thoughts on my three-part analysis., on comments section below.
 Links for my previous post were provided here: Part I and Part II.

 Legends: m stands for million; b for billion.